The Dead Stock Survival Guide for Small Manufacturers

 There are obvious limits to this mantra, but the point is that you want to have as many updates to your data as you can to ensure that you’re running at your maximum efficiency.
 There are two general approaches:

-It’s going to be of much more use to be keeping your records consistently up to date unless your stock room is so tiny that discrepancies are immeasurably rare.
-The exact interval is, of course, depending on the length of your product life cycles, but weekly checks are ideal to aim for.
+It’s going to be of much more use to keep your records consistently up to date unless your stock room is so tiny that discrepancies are immeasurably rare.
+The exact interval depends on the length of your product life cycles, but weekly checks are ideal to aim for.

-PRO TIP: The process becomes a lot simpler once you have yourself an MRP software to keep track of your inventory.
-Especially with software, like Katana, where you can upload your inventory data with a simple inventory spreadsheet template.
+Pro tip: The process becomes much simpler once you have manufacturing ERP software to keep track of your inventory.
+Especially with software like Katana, you can upload your inventory data with a simple inventory spreadsheet template.

 Now, don’t be shocked — just because you aim for stocktakes regularly doesn’t mean you do everything at once.